erg-lang/erg/doc/zh_CN/python/class_system.md

 # Python class system (compare with Erg)

-## Methods
+## 方法

-Methods may be forward referenced, but this is not a special technique used.
+方法 may be forward referenced, but this is not a special technique used.
 This is because the existence of a method is dynamically checked.
 (In Erg, method existence is checked statically.
 For forward references, functions must be constants.)